tannpv/react-adminlte-clean-arch/README.md

 How It Works
 - Vite proxies /api/* requests to the NestJS backend while keeping relative URLs in the client.
-- NestJS keeps a lightweight clean architecture boundary: controllers call application services which depend on repository interfaces; the file persistence adapter satisfies those interfaces via db.json.
+- NestJS keeps a lightweight clean architecture boundary: controllers call application services which depend on repository interfaces; the MySQL persistence adapter fulfils those contracts via SQL queries and a shared database service.
+- On startup the backend auto-migrates the schema (roles, users, role permissions, and user-role join table) and seeds default records when empty.
 - Retro-compatible validation envelopes mirror the previous Express responses so the existing React UI consumes errors without change.
 - JWTs are issued for one hour; client-side interceptors attach Authorization headers and clear